thewca/wca-regulations/wca-regulations-2012.md

 - 2f) Competitors must obey venue rules and conduct themselves in a considerate manner.
 - 2g) Competitors must remain quiet when inside the designated competition area.
 Talking is permitted, but must be kept at a reasonable level, and away from competitors who are actively competing.
 - 2h) Competitors shall be fully dressed while in the competition venue.
 At the discretion of the Delegate, competitors may be disqualified from the competition for inappropriate clothing.
 - 2i) While competing, competitors must not use sound or other electronic equipment (e.g. cell phones, MP3 players, dictaphones, additional lighting).
+[NOTE: “must not use sound…”???
+I know it’s meant to be “must not use sound- or other electronic-equipment, but it just doesn’t come across that way.
+Maybe this would work better: “competitors must not use electronics or sound equipment”.
+This wording only uses “equipment” once, and still rules out non-electronic sound equipment.
+Also, I see no need for the list of examples at the end.
+People aren’t stupid; they know what electronic equipment is.
+If they don’t, they’ll soon learn.]
 - 2j) The WCA Delegate may disqualify a competitor from a specific event.
   - 2j1) If a competitor is disqualified from an event for any reason, he is not eligible for any more attempts in the event.
   - 2j2) If a competitor is disqualified during the course of an event, his earlier results shall remain valid.
 Exception: cheating or defrauding (see Regulation 2k2a).